karanpatel2/Netflix-Analysis/README.md

 **What All Manipulations Have Been Done?**

-Fill the  missing/null values in crucial columns like title, cast, director, country Converted release_year from float to integer
-Extracted year, month, and day from date_added
-Created visualizations using seaborn, matplotlib
+-Fill the  missing/null values in crucial columns like title, cast, director, country -Converted release_year from float to integer -Extracted year, month, and day from date_added -Created visualizations using seaborn, matplotlib

 **Insights Found**